AnEdelweiss/JAQOS/README.md

 ## Project roadmap :

-- Creating a 'troubleshooting/Q&A' section and a more thorough tutorial :)
+- Creating a 'troubleshooting/Q&A' section and a more thorough tutorial/doc :)
 - Updating the blank miappe available in the github
 - Make a logo for the program :p
 - ~~Using the rich library.~~